 I. The University, General Education and You

 Introduction

 The Contemporary Challenge

 What is University Education?

 The Structure of Undergraduate Education

 Why General Education?

 The Objectives of General Education

 The Key Questions Addressed by the General Education Program

 The General Education Requirements

 Substitutions and Exemptions

 The Learning Process

-Assessment

-Student Evaluation of the Program
+AssessmentStudent Evaluation of the Program

-Equal Opportunity Policy 13
+Equal Opportunity Policy

-11 Administrativo Arrangoments
+Equal Opportunity Folicy 14

-H. Administrative Arrangements 4.4
+П Administrative Arrangements

+••• Subjects 15

-Subjects Timetabling
+Timetabling

 Enrolments

 Program Implementation: Transition Arrangements

 Courses with a General Studies Requirement Prior to 1988.

-Courses to Comply with Program Provisions From 1989
+Courses to Comply with Program Provisions From 1988

-Miscellaneous Enrolment
+Non-award or Voluntary Enrolment

 Further Information about Subjects and the Program

-, ,

-111, .
+Ш .
 Subjects in the Program

 Summary of Subjects by Category 25

-Summary of Subjects with Exclusions
+Summary of Subjects with Exclusions 26

-Subject Descriptions (listed by subject number) 28
+Subject Descriptions (listed by subject number) 29

-11.7 Education for Cosial and Environmental Decumential :4.,
+IV .
+Education for Social and Environmental Responsibility v

-IV

-University Policy on Category C of the General Education Program .34
+. • University Policy on Category C of the General Education Program -

 Staff of the Centre 36

-The University, General Education and You
+I. The University, General Education and You